What Comes of Not Striving in My Duty

 One day, during my devotionals, I read God’s word: “When performing a duty, people always pick light work, that will not tire them out, that will not involve braving the elements outdoors.
 This is called picking easy jobs and shirking hard ones, and it is a manifestation of coveting the comforts of the flesh.
 What else?
 (Always complaining when their duty is a little hard, a little tiring, when it involves paying a price.)
 (Being preoccupied with food and clothing, and the indulgences of the flesh.)
 These are all manifestations of coveting the comforts of the flesh.
 When such a person sees that a task is too laborious or risky, they foist it off on someone else; they themselves only do leisurely work, and make excuses for why they cannot do this one, saying that they are of poor caliber and do not have the requisite skills, that it is too much for them—when in fact, it is because they covet the comforts of the flesh. … There’s also when people always complain while performing their duty, when they don’t want to put any effort in, when, as soon as they have a little downtime, they take a rest, chatter idly, or partake in leisure and entertainment.
 And when work picks up and it breaks the rhythm and routine of their lives, they are unhappy and dissatisfied with it.
 They grumble and complain, and they become careless and perfunctory in performing their duty.
 This is coveting the comforts of the flesh, is it not? … Are people who covet the comforts of the flesh suitable for performing a duty?
 Bring up the subject of performing their duty, talk about paying a price and suffering hardship, and they keep shaking their head: They would have too many problems, they are full of complaints, they are negative about everything.
 Such people are useless, they are not entitled to perform their duty, and should be cast out(The Word, Vol. 5.
 The Responsibilities of Leaders and Workers.
 The Responsibilities of Leaders and Workers (2)).
 “Some false leaders do have a little caliber, but they do not do practical work, and they covet fleshly comforts.
 People who covet fleshly comforts are not much different from pigs.
 Pigs spend their days sleeping and eating.
 They do nothing.
 However, after a year of hard work keeping them fed, when the whole family eats their meat at year’s end, they may be said to have been of service.
 If a false leader is kept like a pig, eating and drinking for free three times each day, growing fat and strong, but they do not do any practical work and are a wastrel, has keeping them not been futile?
 Has it been of any use?
 They are only good as a foil to God’s work and should be cast out.
 Really, it is better to keep a pig than a false leader.
 False leaders may have the title of ‘leader,’ they may occupy this position, and eat well three times a day, and enjoy many of God’s graces, and at the end of year, they have eaten themselves fat—but how has the work gone?
 Look at all that has been accomplished in your work this year: Have you seen results in some area of work this year?
 What practical work did you do?
 God’s house does not ask that you do every job perfectly, but you must do the key work well—the work of the gospel, for example, or AV work, the text-based work, and so on.
 These must all be fruitful.
 Under normal circumstances, an effect—an outcome—can be seen after three to five months; if there is no outcome after a year, then this is a serious problem.
 After a year, see what work within your scope of responsibility has been most successful, in which you paid the greatest price and suffered the most.
 Look at your achievements: In your heart, you should have some idea of whether you have made any valuable achievements from your year of enjoying God’s grace.
 Just what were you doing while you ate the food of God’s house and enjoyed God’s grace for all this time?
 Have you achieved anything?
 If you have achieved nothing, then you are a freeloader, a veritable false leader(The Word, Vol. 5.
 The Responsibilities of Leaders and Workers.
 The Responsibilities of Leaders and Workers (4)).
 As I pondered these words of God, I felt like they had pierced my heart.
 Only then did I understand that I always shrank back from difficulty in my duty and used my “lack of understanding” and “inability” as excuses, because I was too lazy and craved carnal comfort too much.
 In the past, when I was in charge of a duty with Andrea, I’d always picked easy and simple tasks for myself and given her anything I wasn’t skilled in or that required careful thinking.
 Now, in watering newcomers with Rosie, I still didn’t want to worry or pay a price.
 I reflected on my behavior, and realized the main reason for it was that I was controlled by satanic philosophies.
 Things like “Every man for himself and the devil take the hindmost,” “Seize the day for pleasure, for life is short,” and “Treat yourself while you’re alive” had taken root deep in my heart.
 I’d always felt people have to live for themselves, and that when we are not suffering and have carnal comfort, we are living as we should.
 When I came to the church to fulfill my duty, I still held this view.
 When there were duties I wasn’t good at, when I encountered difficulties that required me to pay a price, I shrank back like a turtle pulling its head in and put my carnal comfort first.
 Pigs don’t have any thoughts or do anything.
 They only know to eat, drink and sleep.
 I was the same, concerned only with my comfort.
 I was living such a vulgar life!
 I thought of how in the past as a supervisor, and now in watering, God had been gracious to me, but I didn’t try to make progress, or consider my responsibilities and duties at all.
 I was irresponsible with the work of the church and with my brothers’ and sisters’ lives.
 I didn’t have the slightest conscience!
 I didn’t want to suffer or pay a price, but I used the excuses of “lacking understanding” or being “unable” for sympathy, and to make others think I could admit my flaws, so they’d see me as reasonable and honest.
 The truth is that I used these words to cover up my own laziness and irresponsibility.
 I was so cunning and deceitful, and I cheated all my brothers and sisters!
 Although I could cheat them for a while, God sees everything, and God is righteous.
 I was trying to fool and cheat God, so how could God not detest me?
 This is why I never saw God’s guidance in my duties during that time.
 My being constantly at a loss and lack of obvious progress were signs of danger!

 I read the word of God: “After accepting what was entrusted to him by God, Noah set about carrying out and accomplishing the construction of the ark spoken of by God as if it was the most important thing in his life, without any thought of delay.
 Days passed, years went by, day after day, year after year.
 God never put any pressure on Noah, but throughout all this time, Noah persevered in the important task entrusted to him by God.
 Every word and phrase that God had uttered was inscribed on Noah’s heart like words carved upon a stone tablet.
 Heedless of the changes in the outside world, of the ridicule of those around him, of the hardship involved, or of the difficulties he encountered, he persevered, throughout, in what had been entrusted to him by God, never despairing or thinking of giving up.
 God’s words were inscribed upon Noah’s heart, and they had become his everyday reality.
 Noah prepared each of the materials needed for building the ark, and the form and specifications for the ark commanded by God gradually took shape with each careful strike of Noah’s hammer and chisel.
 Throughout wind and rain, and regardless of how people mocked or slandered him, Noah’s life proceeded in this manner, year after year.
 God secretly watched Noah’s every action, without ever uttering another word to him, and His heart was touched by Noah.
 Noah, however, neither knew nor felt this; from start to finish, he simply built the ark, and assembled every kind of living creature, in unwavering fealty to God’s words.
 In Noah’s heart, there was no higher instruction that he ought to follow and carry out: God’s words were his lifelong direction and goal.
 So, no matter what God said to him, no matter what God asked him to do, commanded him to do, Noah completely accepted it, and committed it to memory, and took it as his life’s endeavor.
 He not only did not forget, he not only fixed it in his mind, but also made it the reality of his own life, using his life to accept, and carry out, God’s commission.
 And in this way, plank by plank, the ark was built.
 Noah’s every move, his every day, were dedicated to the words and commandments of God.
 It might not have seemed that Noah was performing a momentous undertaking, but in the eyes of God, everything Noah did, even his every step he took to achieve something, every labor performed by his hand—they were all precious, and deserving of commemoration, and worthy of emulation by this mankind.
 Noah adhered to what had been entrusted to him by God.
 He was unwavering in his belief that every word uttered by God was true; of this, he had no doubt.
 And as a result, the ark came to completion, and every manner of living creature was able to live upon it(The Word, Vol. 4.
 Exposing Antichrists.
-Excursus Two: How Noah and Abraham Listened to God’s Words and Submitted to Him (Part One)).
+Excursus Two: How Noah and Abraham Obeyed God’s Words and Submitted to Him (Part One)).
 As I pondered God’s words, I was very moved.
 Noah was obedient and considerate of God.
 When God told Noah to build the ark, Noah cherished His commission and obeyed His requirements.
 At first, he didn’t know how to build the ark, and the difficulty of building it was truly too great.
 At every stage, he had to suffer and pay a price, but Noah was faithful to God’s commission.
 To complete God’s commission, he willingly suffered, paid the price, and built the ark nail by nail.
 Noah persisted for 120 years and finally completed God’s commission.
 Although Noah suffered much to build the ark and didn’t enjoy carnal comfort, he had carried out God’s commission, satisfied Him, and earned His approval.
 Compared with Noah’s attitude toward God’s commission, I saw that I had no humanity at all.
 When performing my duty, I was not loyal, I was lazy and cunning, I only craved carnal comfort, and wasn’t willing to suffer at all.
 I truly was living a despicable life!
 If I continued like this and didn’t change, in the end I’d lose my duty, which I’d regret for the rest of my life.

 In the days that followed, I properly arranged my time, and persisted in equipping myself each day with required truths regarding the watering of newcomers.
 At a gathering one day, the brothers and sisters raised a problem in the watering work, and when I heard something I didn’t understand, I wanted to avoid it.
 I thought of letting them talk it out among themselves.
 But this time, I was suddenly aware of my wanting to muddle through and not take responsibility.
 I thought of Noah’s serious and responsible attitude toward his commission, and then I rapidly corrected my incorrect state.
 I listened intently to how they fellowshiped on the truth to solve the problem.
 In the final summary, I put forward my advice.
 I was surprised when they said my advice was good.
 When I watered newcomers with Rosie, I took the initiative to practice resolving the practical difficulties of newcomers, and if there were problems I couldn’t solve, I’d ask her for help right away.
 After a while, I could water the newcomers independently, too.
 While I still have many shortcomings and flaws, I can feel myself growing and making gains, and I feel more at ease.
 The understanding and benefits I’ve been able to receive are entirely the effect of God’s work.
 Thank God!